 INTRODUCING EMERSON CREEK WIND

-Apex Clean Energy is exploring the feasibility of constructing Emerson Creek Wind, a wind energy project in rural Huron and Erie Counties in Ohio.
+Apex Clean Energy is developing Emerson Creek Wind, a wind energy project in rural Huron and Erie Counties in Ohio.
+Apex has spent many years working with interested landowners and community members to design a project that complements the region's agricultural roots and fosters new economic development.

 This website features information about wind energy, Emerson Creek Wind, and important upcoming events.
 Please use this site to send us feedback, ask questions, and stay up to date on project news and developments as the project moves forward.